Monday, 30 June 2025

 "She's so binary," she told me.

 She needn't have worried.
-One of younger daughter's music coaches switched from "Mr Lucas" to "Lola" years ago.
+One of younger daughter's music coaches switched from "Mr Lucas" to "Lucy" years ago.
 As long as younger daughter is acknowledged as a woman, her life on the spectrum, both neurological and and sexual, seems relatively in balance.

 Having a relative in the rainbow has made me somewhat more aware of gender differences, and last week, I stumbled across a video labelled "I'm a Boy - 1966":